BinhTran-HCMUT/Discrete-Structure-for-Computing-Assignment/README.md

 ## Questions in Assignment
 There are nine main groups of questions in the assignment that need to be done:
-- Group of questions related to data generalization.
+- Group of questions related to **data generalization.**
-- Group of questions related to basic statistical description of data.
+- Group of questions related to **basic statistical description of data.**
+- Group of questions related to **metadata.**
+- Group of questions related to **data visualization.**
+- Group of questions related to** data visualization in months.**
+- Group of questions related to **data visualization in seven average recent days.**
+- Group of questions related to **all countries in months.**
+- Group of questions related to **all countries in seven average recent days.**
-- Group of questions related to metadata.
+- Group of questions related to **correlation between deaths and COVID cases.**
--